mkyl/QuasiStableColors.jl/docs/src/tutorial.md

 ![Same graph, now colored according to above partition](graph-colors.svg)

 ## Approximation
-Now that we have an idea of how coloring works, we examine why its useful as an approximation.
+Now that we have an idea of how coloring works, we examine why it's useful as an approximation.
 We are going to try to compute maximum-flow on the graph.